 Three Q&A features explore the experiences graduates encounter as they complete their projects.
 In this, the second, Kelly Rooke splits her time between the University of Oxford and GSK to delve into the epigenetics of inflammation.
-In the first, Stephanie Heard develops a new fungal pathogen detection system with the University of Manchester and Syngenta.
-In the third, Jessal Patel works with Unilever and University College London (UCL) to understand the biochemistry of bone loss and growth.
+In the CASE Studentship studies part one – Stephanie Heard, Stephanie Heard develops a new fungal pathogen detection system with the University of Manchester and Syngenta.
+In the CASE Studentship studies part three – Jessal Patel, Jessal Patel works with Unilever and University College London (UCL) to understand the biochemistry of bone loss and growth.

 What was your CASE Studentship project?

 I'm looking at chromatin [a DNA and protein storage complex] modifying mechanisms in inflammatory macrophages in rheumatoid arthritis.
 We're using small molecule inhibitors for epigenetic targets to try and reduce inflammation.

 Yes, I work in collaboration with the Epinova DPU [department] at GSK.
 I use some of their small molecule inhibitors, and others from the academic departments in Oxford University, so it's good to have both.

 How did you get into your CASE Studentship?